AnyDSL/half/README.txt

 The half type uses the standard IEEE representation with 1 sign bit, 5 exponent bits and 10 mantissa bits (11 when counting the hidden bit).
-It supports all types of special values, like subnormal values, infinity and NaNs.
-But there are some limitations to the complete conformance to the IEEE 754 standard:

-  - The implementation does not differentiate between signalling and quiet NaNs, this means operations on halfs are not specified to trap on signalling NaNs (though they may, see last point).

-  - The implementation does not provide any floating point exceptions, thus arithmetic operations or mathematical functions are not specified to invoke proper floating point exceptions.
+It supports all types of special values, like subnormal values, infinity and NaNs, specifically in the area of floating point exceptions and signaling NaNs.
+The library does not differentiate between signaling and quiet NaNs, this means operations on halfs are not specified to trap on signaling NaNs.
+The library also does not provide any floating point exceptions, thus arithmetic operations or mathematical functions are not specified to invoke proper floating point exceptions.

-  - Due to the optimized single-to-half conversion it may also be that certain single-precision NaNs will be wrongly converted to half-precision infinity, though this is very unlikely to happen, since most single-precision implementations don't tend to only set the lowest bits of a NaN mantissa.

 Some of those points could have been circumvented by controlling the floating point environment using <cfenv> or implementing a similar exception mechanism.
-But this would have required excessive runtime checks giving two high an impact on performance for something that is rarely ever needed.
+But this would have required excessive runtime checks giving two high an impact on performance for something that is rarely ever needed, so it was reserved for possible future versions.
 If you really need to rely on proper floating point exceptions, it is recommended to explicitly perform computations using the built-in floating point types to be on the safe side.

 CREDITS AND CONTACT